As a result of rapid growth, 79% of Kigali’s total population live in unplanned areas.

 The City of Kigali is working to upgrade unplanned settlements in the city, but is also exploring other cost-effective ways to improve service provision in unplanned settlements.

 To date, information on these residents - their employment situation, their housing, mobility and/or migration patterns - has been limited.

 Laterite, with the City of Kigali and the International Growth Center (IGC), designed and piloted a dynamic and representative sample of citizens in unplanned settlements that were tracked on key indicators using a mix of face-to-face and SMS surveys.

 The use of high-frequency SMS surveys to inform policy decisions is a first in Rwanda.

 Laterite also developed a panel of residents in Kigali’s unplanned settlements who, to the extent possible, are representative of the population of Kigali’s unplanned settlements.
-The use of panels is common practice in market research in large markets, but has never been used before in Rwanda for policy purposes
+The use of panels is common practice in market research in large markets, but has never been used before in Rwanda for policy purposes.

-The outcome of this effort will be high frequency and high-resolution data on the situation of residents in unplanned settlements in Kigali, focusing on employment, housing, mobility, migration and basic service provision (water, electricity, garbage collection, sanitation).
+Laterite collected high frequency and high-resolution data on the situation of residents in unplanned settlements in Kigali, focusing on employment, housing, mobility, migration and basic service provision (water, electricity, garbage collection, sanitation).

-This study will also test whether high-frequency SMS surveys and targeted panels can become useful data collection tools for the City of Kigali.
+This study tests whether high-frequency SMS surveys and targeted panels can become useful data collection tools for the City of Kigali.
 These tools could be used for a range of other applications, such as to collect feedback on the quality of services or on disaster management.